Restaurant Used Oil Collection

 What makes a hauler legally compliant in California

-The hauler must be registered with CalRecycle as a used oil hauler.
+The hauler must be licensed by CDFA as an inedible kitchen grease (IKG) transporter.
 They must provide a signed manifest at every pickup.
 Informal collectors who pay cash but provide no documentation do not satisfy LA County's record-keeping requirement.

 Does used oil collection cost anything